zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

    * - | ``canBeCancelled``
        | boolean
-     - Optional – Whether or not the payment can be cancelled.
+     - Optional – Whether or not the payment can be canceled.

    * - | ``paidAt``
        | datetime
      - Optional – The date and time the payment became paid, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
-This parameter is omitted if the payment isn't completed (yet).
+This parameter is omitted if the payment is not completed (yet).

    * - | ``cancelledAt``
        | datetime
-     - Optional – The date and time the payment was cancelled, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
-This parameter is omitted if the payment isn't cancelled (yet).
+     - Optional – The date and time the payment was canceled, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
+This parameter is omitted if the payment is not canceled (yet).

    * - | ``expiresAt``
        | duration